Professor Peter Vickerman BSC DPhil

 - T: +44 (0) 117 9287360

-Peter Vickerman is the senior modeller for the Social and Mathematical Epidemiology Group and the Centre for Research on Drugs and Health Behaviour (Faculty of Public Health and Policy) in which he supervises five other post-doc modellers.
-He has been a senior lecturer since 2007, and is an honorary researcher at the University of Bristol.
-He has been modelling the transmission of HIV, STIs and blood bourne viruses for 12 years, and infectious diseases for 16 years.
+Peter Vickerman is a professor in Infecious Disease Modelling at the University of Bristol and a member of LSHTM's Social and Mathematical Epidemiology Group and the Centre for Research on Drugs and Health Behaviour (Faculty of Public Health and Policy).
+He supervises five post-doc modellers.
+He has been modelling the transmission of HIV, STIs and blood borne viruses for 15 years, and infectious diseases for 20 years.

 - Economic evaluation

 - Impact evaluation

 - Mathematical modelling

 - Euro area

 - North America

 - Burkina Faso